 Storing Quilts Properly

 People often make a few common mistakes when it comes to storing their quilts.
 Many assume that a wooden or cedar chest is the ideal location for storing these textile heirlooms.
 This, however, is not the case.
-As Martha Stewart Living has noted, over time wood can actually stain a quilt, leaving ugly brown spots that are difficult if not impossible to remove.
+Over time wood can actually stain a quilt, leaving ugly brown spots that are difficult if not impossible to remove.
 Many individuals also store their quilts along with other items owned by an ancestor, with photographs and costume jewelry as possibly the most common examples.
 While the desire to organize and keep such artifacts together is, in principle, quite laudable, this is actually not a good idea.
 Photographs contain chemicals that can slowly damage quilts and other textiles, and old jewelry can tarnish or rust leaving stains.
 The rule-of-thumb, therefore, is “store quilts with other quilts and textiles / store photographs with other photographs / store artifacts such as jewelry with other artifacts.”

 Best Practices for Storing Quilts